BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Animations/CustomAnimations.md

 # **Terminology**

-- Template
-	- A given entities or races RootTemplate
+- **Template** - A given entities or races RootTemplate which gets loaded when the game starts
-- Animationbank
-	- What holds an actual animations data
-- AnimationID
+- **Animationbank** - Like a template for entities but for an animation (includes attributes like the duration or the path of your animation file)
-	- An ID (UUID) you set for a given animation in its AnimationBank
+- **AnimationID** - An ID (UUID) you set for a given animation in its AnimationBank
-- MapKey
-	- A UUID go link up with an AnimationID to call the animation
+- **MapKey** - A UUID go link up with an AnimationID to call the animation
-- AnimationSet
-	- A list of MapKey/AnimationID links
+- **AnimationSet** - A list of MapKey/AnimationID links
-- Waterfall
-	- A list of AnimationSets on a Template
+- **Waterfall** - A list of AnimationSets on a Template
-- AnimationSetOverride
-	- An On-Demand Override of the Waterfall by inserting an AnimationSet with a higher priority
+- **AnimationSetOverride** - An On-Demand Override of the Waterfall by inserting an AnimationSet with a higher priority

 # **Creating Custom Animations**